 Shortly after, the Ohio Casino Control Commission fined DraftKings an additional $150,000 for alleged insufficient responsible gaming language and advertising “free” and “risk-free” bets.
 That has forced DraftKings and other operators to stop using “free” and “risk-free” language nationwide.

 A state that is looking to follow Ohio’s steps is Massachusetts.
-The Bay State recently launched online sports betting on March 10.
+The Bay State recently launched Massachusetts sportsbooks on March 10.
 Regulators stated they would not allow particular language and an intent to follow Ohio’s strict advertisement approach.

 In Illinois, lawmakers are pushing a bill requiring operators to display messages with links to gambling addiction resources after every 10 customer bets.